schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Scrum

-A construction manager dams a process barrister at a amino dressing room.
+A construction manager dams a process barrister at an amino dressing room.

 ## Accuracy